johnkerl/miller/docs6/reference-dsl-user-defined-functions.rst

 * Argument values may be reassigned: they are not read-only.

 * When a return value is not implicitly returned, this results in a return value of absent-null.
 (In the example above, if there were records for which the argument to ``f`` is non-numeric, the assignments would be skipped.)
-See also the section on :ref:`reference-null-data`.
+See also the section on :doc:`reference-main-null-data`.

 * See the section on :ref:`reference-dsl-local-variables` for information on scope and extent of arguments, as well as for information on the use of local variables within functions.